cosmos/atlas/README.md

 Atlas leverages [Swagger](https://swagger.io/) to document its API.
 The documentation is compiled automatically via [swag](https://github.com/swaggo/swag/) through annotated REST handlers.
-The compiled documentation resides in `docs/api`.
+The compiled documentation resides in the `docs/api` directory and is served at `/api/docs/`.

 The [Swagger](https://swagger.io/) documentation can be recompiled as follows: